San Jose State University: Fraternities and sororities

 Fraternities and sororities have existed at SJSU since 1896.
 SJSU is home to 43 social fraternity and sorority chapters managed by Student Involvement.
-The 43 Greek organizations include social (NIC & NPC) and cultural (NPHC & USFC).
-Eighteen different fraternities and sororities maintain chapter homes in the residential community east of campus along S. 10th and 11th streets, north of campus along San Fernando Street, or south of campus along San Salvador Street, S. 8th Street, and E. Reed Street, in downtown San Jose.
-The only SJSU Greek organization not a part of the Interfraternity and Panhellenic Councils that maintains a chapter house is Alpha Phi Alpha.
-Alpha Sigma Phi and Pi Kappa Phi of the Interfraternity Council do not yet have chapter homes.
+Greek life at SJSU comprises both social (NIC & NPC) and cultural (NPHC & USFC) organizations.
+Eighteen fraternities and sororities maintain chapter homes in the residential community east of campus along S. 10th and 11th streets, north of campus along San Fernando Street, and south of campus along San Salvador Street, S. 8th Street, and E. Reed Street, in downtown San Jose.

-An additional 26 fraternities are co-ed and are either major-related, honors-related, or community service related.
+An additional 26 fraternities are co-ed and are either major-related, honors-related, or community service-related.
 The United Sorority and Fraternity Council (USFC) at San José State University was established in 2003.
 USFC is the coordinating body for the 17 cultural interest fraternities and sororities at SJSU.
 Approximately 6% of male students join social fraternities, and 6% of female students join social sororities.

 Spartan Marching Band

-The Spartan Marching Band comprises students from every field of study on campus, from first year undergraduates through graduate students, as well as several "open university" members.
-At each home football game, the Spartan Marching Band performs a completely new halftime show, plus a pre-game show and a post-game concert.
+The Spartan marching band comprises students from every field of study on campus, from first year undergraduates through graduate students, as well as several "open university" members.
+At each home football game, the Spartan marching band performs a completely new halftime show, plus a pre-game show and a post-game concert.
 The band reflects all the color and fanfare of major university sports pageantry.
 The band is unofficially known as "The Pride of the Spartans," and generally performs with a color guard and dance team.
-The band performs at all home football games, and also travels with the team to select games.
+The band performs at all home football games, and also travels with the team for select road games.

-Spartan Squad

-Founded in 2005, the Spartan Squad is the official student booster program at San Jose State.
-The Spartan Squad is run by the Associated Students and is open to all undergraduate and graduate students enrolled at San Jose State.
-Its stated mission is to increase student attendance at sporting events and cultivate school pride throughout the campus community.
-The Spartan Squad members are easily recognized wearing the group's signature gold T-shirts designed by San Jose State graphic design student Dang Nguyen.
-Class of 2006 graduates Matthew Olivieri and Brad Villeggiante are credited with founding the group.